-Even after the Treatment, It Looks like I Still Have Scabies
+Even After I Started Treatment, It Looked Like I Still Had Scabies

-In my experience, itchy bumps emerged in random places that were unaffected prior to treatment with permethrin, including on my face, arms, and legs.
-To my utter distress and confusion, these bumpy rashes were far worse than the original symptoms and seemed to be at their worst approximately one week following my second permethrin treatment.
-They continued to emerge periodically for about three months before everything went back to normal.
+My experience was that itchy bumps emerged in random places that were unaffected prior to treatment with permethrin, including on my face, arms, and legs.
+To my utter distress and confusion, these bumpy rashes were far worse than the original symptoms had been, and they seemed to be at their worst approximately one week following my second permethrin treatment.
+They continued to emerge periodically for about three months before everything finally went back to normal.

-It is extremely difficult for a person who has suffered the trauma of an infestation to ignore these bumps and to maintain trust in the treatment.
-However in my family's case, it was necessary to wait it out and over a period of about a month, the outbreaks became much fewer and farther between as well as less severe.
-In the meanwhile, we found it helpful to use an anti-itching cream such as hydrocortisone, and sometimes an antihistamine to calm the body's immune reaction until the symptoms let up.
-However, again, when using these products, it is extremely important to first talk to a physician.
-Hydrocortisone in particular is a steroid and may therefore have serious adverse side effects.
+It is understandably very difficult for a person who has suffered the trauma of an infestation to ignore these newly emerging bumps—and maintain trust in the treatment.
+However, in my family's case, it was necessary to wait it out for a period of about a month.
+During that time, the outbreaks became fewer and farther between, and they also became gradually less severe.
+In the meantime, we found it helpful to use an anti-itching cream such as hydrocortisone, and, less frequently, an antihistamine to calm the body's immune reaction until the symptoms let up.
+However, again, when using these medications, it is extremely important to first consult with a physician.
+Hydrocortisone in particular is a steroid, which is associated with its own set of potentially serious side effects.

-What if I'm Sure the Scabies Treatment Did Not Work?
+What If I'm Sure the Treatment Didn't Work?

-First, inadequate coverage of the body with the permethrin cream (for instance, if your doctor told you not to use it on your head) could leave some mites alive, in which case the entire treatment protocol would have to be repeated.
+- Inadequate coverage of the body with the permethrin cream.
+For instance, if your doctor told you not to use it on your head, it could leave some mites alive, in which case the entire treatment protocol would have to be repeated.

-Second, reinfestation could occur if clothing and bedding were not properly cleaned, if all members of the household were not properly treated, or if a person continues to come into contact with an infected person, perhaps someone they are dating or working with.
+- Re-infestation could occur if clothing and bedding were not properly cleaned, if all members of the household were not properly treated, or if a person continues to come into contact with an infected person (perhaps someone they are dating or working with).

-Third, some strains of permethrin-resistant scabies have been reported, however this seems to emerge primarily in populations that have chronic widespread problems with scabies infestations and therefore seems unlikely to occur with just your average Joe who has contracted scabies only once.
+- Some strains of permethrin-resistant scabies have been reported.
+However, this seems to emerge primarily in populations that have chronic widespread problems with scabies infestations.
+It is unlikely to occur with just your average Joe who has contracted this condition only once.

-Finally, the biting and itching sensations could be from one of several other mite species that are known to affect humans, but that do not actually live and breed on humans, as scabies do.
-These generally include bird and rodent mites, which will be discussed in another hub.
+- The biting and itching sensations could be due to one of several other mite species that are also known to affect humans, but that do not actually live and breed on humans (as scabies do).
+These generally include bird and rodent mites, which I will discuss in another article.

-In addition to permethrin, several other lotions including benzyl benzoate, sulfur in petrolatum, crotamiton, and lindane are effective in killing scabies.
-Ivermectin (Stromectol) taken orally rather than applied as a lotion, is an anti-parasitic drug that is also effective in killing scabies.
-Tea tree oil has been shown to kill the mites but it has not yet been approved for use and therefore may not be entirely effective, or may have undesirable side effects, or may not have been studied thoroughly.
+In addition to permethrin, several other lotions are effective, including benzyl benzoate, sulfur in petrolatum, crotamiton, and lindane.
+Ivermectin (Stromectol), which is taken orally rather than applied as a lotion, is an anti-parasitic drug that is also effective.
+Tea tree oil has been shown to kill the mites—but it has not yet been approved for use, which means that it may not be entirely effective, may have undesirable side effects, or may not have been studied thoroughly.

-I would beware of the many many other bizarre treatments reported on the internet as they are likely to be a waste of time, energy, and money.
-For instance, various bath ingredients may quell the itch but will ultimately do nothing to solve the problem.
-There are several homeopathic treatments promoted on the internet but I cannot comment on their effectiveness as I do not have experience with them.
+I would beware of the many, many other bizarre treatments you might find online, as they are likely to be a waste of time, energy, and money.
+For instance, various bath ingredients may quell the itch but will ultimately do nothing to solve the underlying problem.
+There are several homeopathic treatments promoted online, but I cannot comment on their effectiveness as I do not have experience with them.

-To learn about our difficult-to-diagnose-and-treat-yet-finally-successful battle with scabies, read my article on Atypical Scabies Symptoms.
+To hear more about my family's difficult-to-diagnose-and-treat-yet-finally-successful battle with scabies, read my article called Atypical Scabies Symptoms.